pgorman/dangerjaunt/dangerjaunt.md

 Water elementals overturn ships in d4+4 rounds.
 They never stray more than 60' from a body of water, and their melee attack do only 1d6 damage out of water.

 ### Eye of Terror ###

 AC: 19 (body) 17 (central eye) 16 (eye stalks) HD: 10 (CR 17) Move: 6'' levitating

-Its tentacles are poisonous (save or die).
+Its tentacles envenom on a hit (save or die).
-Each round, it attacks with its central eye and three eye stalks:
+Each round, the eye of terror attacks with its central eye and three eye stalks:

 Eye     | Power
 :------:|------